-Personal information of patients and other people
+Collection of personal information of patients and other people

-If you apply for membership, for certain insurance products, for services such as medico-legal advice or risk advice, or make a claim under a policy, we may need to collect sensitive information about you.
-In administering policies and providing services to you we may also need to collect sensitive information about your patients or the persons covered on your policy.
-Depending on the policy or situation, this may include details about income, health and medical issues and criminal history.
+If you apply for membership, for certain insurance products, for services such as medico-legal advice, other legal advice or risk advice, or make a claim under a policy, we may need to collect sensitive information about you.
+In administering policies and providing services to you, we may also need to collect sensitive information about your patients if you are a health practitioner, or the other persons covered on your policy if you hold a policy with us.
+Depending on the policy or service, this sensitive information may include details about income, health and medical issues, religious beliefs and criminal history.

-Collection of personal information from third parties
+Collection of your personal information from third parties

 Whenever possible, we collect your personal information from you.
 However, there may be occasions when we collect personal information about you from someone else.
 For example, you may apply for a product or service through a broker, corporate group, association or financial adviser.

-- assess your application
+- assess your application,

-- underwrite, price, issue and administer any policy
+- issue and administer any policy,

-- provide assistance, legal advice and legal defence
+- provide assistance, legal advice and legal defence,

-- provide risk management and education services
+- provide risk management and education services,

-- provide medico-legal and ethical advice \
+- provide medico-legal and ethical advice,

 - investigate, assess and pay any claim made by or against you under your policy,

-- contact you as necessary on issues relating to your insurance or our services.
+- contact you as necessary on issues relating to your insurance or our services,

 Sharing and disclosure of your information